rabirabirara/ohhi-solver/README.md

 ## Statistics

-An 8x8 board can be solved in a quarter second, while a 12x12 board takes around three.
+The `gprolog` implementation should solve a 12x12 board in a few dozen milliseconds, while the `swipl` implementation takes several times as much time - around three seconds for a 12x12 board.

+I am unsure as to why this is.
+But one thing is for sure - all of the program execution time is sucked up by the one line mapping `no_3_cont` to the transposeed grid.
+I suspect it isn't actually the inferiority of the SWI implementation, but just a bug.

 Realistically, the bottleneck for bringing a puzzle from initial state to completion is not producing the solution with the solver - it's typing in the solution by hand!

 ## Resources